Understanding The Merchant Processing Account

 Customer satisfaction as well as merchant/product integrity is guaranteed through a system that allows for disputes and resolutions called "chargebacks".
 In most cases, a six month limit is placed on any transaction except those where intentional fraud by a merchant can be proven.

-MasterCard and VISA are both card associations that are the basis for the entire system, but are really transparent to the merchant.
+MasterCard, VISA, and Discover are card associations that are the basis for the entire system, but are really transparent to the merchant.

-American Express, Discover, Diners Club and JCB are all non-bank related cards that settle through the same processors, but are generally not included on the same processing statement as MasterCard and VISA transactions.
+American Express is a non-bank related card that settle through the same processor, but are generally not included on the same processing statement as MasterCard, VISA, and Discover transactions.
 A separate month-end statement is received by the merchant for the purposes of reconciliation.

-Fees paid by the merchant are distributed to all the banks involved in the relationship, the processors, as well as the association involved, MasterCard or VISA.
+Fees paid by the merchant are distributed to all the banks involved in the relationship, the processors, as well as the association involved, MasterCard, VISA, or Discover.

 While this is a quick thumb-nail sketch of the general merchant credit cards processing account and the relationships held within, it is the easiest way to understand the complexities that are beneath the simplistic exterior.